radiosound-com/agl-hello-qml/README.md

   - Add Deploy Step: Custom Process Step
     - Command: `waitforsync.bat` (Windows)
     - Move this before Upload files via SFTP (it's a batch file that waits until the .wgt file exists in build-agl\package)
+    - (Note: This step will fail on the first build if you haven't made build-agl, but it will work fine after everything is synced up through the syncthing that XDS uses)

   - Add Deploy Step: Run custom remote command (after Upload files via SFTP)
     - ```